egeda9/new-joiner-challenge/README.md

 - Use an Event-Driven Architecture approach.
 - Build an approach based on four services with a specific responsibility.
 - Each service should be created with a different programming language.
+- Software components are deployed over an Microsoft Azure subscription

 ## Architecture Design